matsta25/angular-starter-app/docs/examples/feature-module.md

 ##### Description

 This project has lazy loaded 'posts' feature.
-It is an example how to structure your features.
-It gives you template for ngrx store, models, services, module and routing.
+It is an example how to structure your features and gives you a boilerplate for ngrx store, models, services, module and routing.

 ##### Usage